jiforcen/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ####4.
 Describe how, and identify where in your code, you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

 The code for define and train the model is located from cell 12 to 17.
-The code for training the model is located in cell 17 of the ipython notebook.
+Concretely code for training the model is in cell 17.

-To train the model, as a start point parameteres of LeNet practice were used, later a lot of different parameters were used through different experiments.
+To train the model, as a start point parameteres of LeNet practice were used, later a lot of different parameters were tested through different experiments.
 Finally next parameters were selected:

 EPOCHS = 15
 BATCH_SIZE = 100